DanDeller/jsQuiz/README.md

 jsQuiz
 ======

-A simple quiz done with JavaScript
+A simple quiz done with JavaScript.

+Done for pure practice.